Mon-Fri: 8:30 - 4:30

 A HOMEOWNER'S GUIDE TO SEPTIC SYSTEMS - Click here.

 SEPTIC PUMP OUTS -- A septic pump permit must be taken out by the septic contractor to conduct a pump out on a resident's property.
+Please have your septic pumper contact the Health Department for a book of permits.

 WELLS - Private Well Water Testing - Click here.